By: AY1920S1-CS2103T-W12-3 Since: SEPT 2019 Licence: MIT

 -

-: splits a bill between friends -
+split: splits a bill between friends

-: logs a single payment from a friend
+receive: logs a single payment from a friend

 3.4.
 Projection